vaibkumr/ml-roulette/README.md

 ## About

-Welcome to **ML-Roulette** - a fun machine learning challenge game that generates random combinations of ML pipeline components to create exciting coding challenges!
+Welcome to **ML-Roulette** - a fun machine learning challenge game that generates random combinations of ML pipeline components to create exciting coding challenges.
+Everything will be vibe-coded, almost nothing will be hand coded.
+Think of this as art where you pick up some brush, paint and get lost in the muse.
+No brain, only vibes.

 I'll be **livestreaming** my attempts at solving these random ML challenges on **Twitch** for fun.